Richardinho/blog-posts/kara-erickson-review.md

 Implementing a Composite `ControlValueAccessor` is largely the same as implementing the kind that we've already seen.

-In the talk, Kara doesn't say anything about validation.
+This seems to me to be the best way to do nested forms: It gives the greatest amount of flexibility and reusability.
+The component works in the same way as a native input element, making it easier to compose complex forms out of them.

 Whilst validation and error messages can be self-contained within the component, and we don't have to pass in the form control, it's important to implement the `validate()` method so that the component's valid status stays in sync with the containing form.

-This seems to me to be the best way to do nested forms: It gives the greatest amount of flexibility and reusability.
-The component works in the same way as a native input element, making it easier to compose complex forms with them.

 [code example](https://stackblitz.com/edit/angular-composite-control-value-accessor)

-### Sub Form Component (SFC)
+### Sub Form Component
 [30:19](https://youtu.be/CD_t3m2WMM8?t=1819)

 The main difference between this and a Composite `ControlValueAccessor` is that this does not implement that interface.
 Unfortunately, this doesn't make it less complicated: Arguably, it's more so.